MiltosTsir/lean-six-sigma-warehouse-dashboard/README.md

 ## License

-This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License**.

+You are free to use, modify, and distribute this project for personal or commercial purposes, as long as you include the original license and attribution.

+See the full license text in the [`LICENSE`](LICENSE) file.